England Landlord Guidance

 Further information is available on the GOV.UK website here: https://www.gov.uk/buy-sell-your-home/energy-performance-certificates

-Although the EPC may suggest a number of improvements that could be made there is no legal obligation to undertake any of these works but it is advisable to discuss with prospective tenants which (if any) of the energy-saving recommendations might be carried out or might already have been carried out.
+Although the EPC may suggest a number of improvements that could be made, provided the rating is E or above, there is no legal obligation to undertake any of these works but it is advisable to discuss with prospective tenants which (if any) of the energy-saving recommendations might be carried out or might already have been carried out.
 By being transparent about this and managing the tenant’s expectation, a potential complaint may be avoided.

 1.5.1 Section 21 Notices